 |A pork roast rubbed with sage and ginger and cooked in a hot tub of apple juice.|

 Sage Pork Roast with Apple Pan SauceThis is my second pork roast posted - the first one has an amazing spicy and sweet onion sauce and has been my favorite way of doing pork roast for years.
-This one, is a simple roasted pork, crusted with a layer of herbs and seasonings resting in a hot tub of apple juice that makes one mighty fine pan sauce and gravy.
+This one, is a simple roasted pork, crusted with a layer of herbs and seasonings, resting in a hot tub of apple juice that makes one mighty fine pan sauce and gravy.
+One of the seasonings that I used is Bacon Salt, one of many bacon flavored products from J&D Foods, but any all purpose seasoning will work fine too.

 Recipe: Sage Pork Roast with Apple Pan Sauce©From the Kitchen of Deep South Dish